sergds/d1-riscv-arch-image-builder/README.md

 Find a **precompiled image** under the [Actions](https://github.com/sehraf/riscv-arch-image-builder/actions) artifacts.

+Also have a look at the forks that have emerged over time or similar projects like a [make file based approch](https://github.com/hyx0329/riscv-archlinux-d1).

 ## Components
 - Boot0 based on https://github.com/smaeul/sun20i_d1_spl
 - OpenSBI based on https://github.com/smaeul/opensbi